Change Started

 Waste

 In the 2016 Rio Olympics, 17,000 tons of waste were produced during the games mainly because of the spectators discarding their waste.
-The chances of making the Tokyo games as green Olympics got a major boost considering the games will be devoid of any spectators.
-Lesser the waste better the chances of recycling.
+The chances of making the Tokyo Games a green Olympics got a major boost considering the games will be devoid of any spectators.
+The lesser the waste better the chances of recycling.

 There will be separate bins at venues and the Olympic Village for plastic bottles, glass, cans, paper, and food waste.
 Paper has been chosen over single-use plastic wherever possible.